 Graduate students often feel they are outside the academic community and must wait for somebody to invite them inside.
-This isolation is typically felt more acutely by first-generation college students, women and gender minorities, people of color, and others who have been historically excluded from academic spaces.
+This isolation is typically felt more acutely by students who are the first in their families to pursue a college degree, women and gender minorities, people of color, and others who have been historically excluded from academic spaces.
 However, graduate students are members of the academic community.
 Those "waiting to be invited" miss important opportunities to claim space; to invite themselves-and their peers-in.
 Furthermore, the traditional narrative of networking only fuels this outsider perspective; presenting "networking" as a self-interested act aimed solely at individual advancement through promoting oneself to senior scholars.